 For addiction, this means that addicts show signs of impulse control issues, which make them unable to refrain from impulsive substance abuse.
 In theory, moderation would allow addicts to simply taper their substance abuse to a level that couldn’t be described as abuse and, therefore, wouldn’t entail chemical dependence, withdrawal symptoms, and the numerous health and behavioral effects that result from the development of an addiction.
 However, the close relationship that addiction has with impulse control disorders indicates that this would be either impossible or an unstable means of achieving sobriety.

-Over the course of active addiction, many addicts reach a point when they tell themselves they will conquer addiction by weaning themselves down while meantime exercising moderation to prevent themselves from consuming too much of the drug; unfortunately, this proves to be impossible as the individuals quickly begin to overindulge in alcohol and drugs.
+Over the course of active addiction, many addicts reach a point when they tell themselves they will conquer addiction by weaning themselves down while meantime exercising moderation to prevent themselves from consuming too much of the drug.
+Unfortunately, this proves to be impossible as the individuals quickly begin to overindulge in alcohol and drugs.
 This illustrates that, while the moderation approach would theoretically be effective and more easily achievable means of overcoming addiction, the inability of addicts to control the substance abuse impulse renders the moderation approach to addiction recovery little more than a means of temporary harm reduction.
-In instances when an addict were to somehow demonstrate prolonged restraint and the ability to moderate his or her consumption behavior, the continual access to and interaction with his or her substance of choice puts the individual at daily risk of losing control and reverting right back to being in the throes of active addiction.
+In instances when an addict was to somehow demonstrate prolonged restraint and the ability to moderate his or her consumption behavior, the continual access to and interaction with his or her substance of choice puts the individual at daily risk of losing control and reverting right back to being in the throes of active addiction.

 Make Your Way to a Safe, Healthy Life at the Palm Beach Institute

 There are ways to achieve a state of recovery from alcohol and drug addiction because the method that yields optimal results for one individual might not be the best or most comprehensive solution for another.
 If you or someone you love is suffering from alcohol or drug dependency and would benefit from learning more about treatment, the Palm Beach Institute is here to help.
-Call us today to speak with one of our recovery specialists who has helped countless individuals begin the journey toward a better, healthier life of sobriety and fulfillment.
+Call us at 855-534-3574 or contact us online today to speak with one of our recovery specialists who has helped countless individuals begin the journey toward a better, healthier life of sobriety and fulfillment.
 Don’t wait—a better life is only a phone call away.